Tythos/hosting/README.md

 - [ ] We've exposed basic logging metrics in a prometheus format, but these should be aggregated and exposed for management/monitoring

-- [ ] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login
+- [x] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login

+- [ ] Migrate to OpenTofu?

+- [ ] Demonstrate/pathfind a database integration of some kind?